RocketMobster/warpcorereports/README.md

 You can customize the sound experience using the sound control panel in the application header.

+## Randomize Controls

+For quick exploration and fine-tuned randomness:

+- "🎲" buttons appear beside many controls and will randomize just that field:
+	- Problems, Problem Detail Level, Graphs On/Off, Graph Count, Starship, Signing Engineer, Rank, Seed, and Humor Level
+- "Randomize All" randomizes all controls at once (respects the seed lock if enabled)
+- Tooltips on each "🎲" button explain exactly what will be randomized

+Tip: Lock the seed to keep results reproducible even when randomizing other controls.

 ## Browser Compatibility

 - Chrome/Edge (Recommended)